mikecirioli/core-google-launcher/README.md

 To install CloudBees Core using `mpdev`, run `make install`.

-Watch the installation proceed using `kubectl get po -w -n cloudbees-core`.
+When the `mpdev` command is finished, watch the installation proceed using `kubectl get po -w -n cloudbees-core`.

 The installation is complete when the status of the deployer image is `Completed`, but be mindful of the status of the other pods.
 The deployer running to completion doesn't always mean the install was successful.
-The installation is (generally) successful when the deployer image is `Completed` and there are 3/3 containers running in the `cjoc-0` pod.
+The installation is (generally) successful when the deployer image status is `Completed` and there are 3/3 containers running in the `cjoc-0` pod.

 To view logs for the deployment: